The building blocks of your Estate Plan

 - We have plenty of branches around the country and access to various agencies throughout the world.
 That means we’ve got your and your beneficiaries’ back wherever you move, and your overseas assets can be administered faster.

-Without trumping our horn excessively, your team at Perpetual Guardian ticks all the boxes.
+Without trumpeting our own horn too much - your team at Perpetual Guardian ticks all the boxes.

 What does it cost?

-Perpetual Guardian administration fees a scale commission that is based on the value of the estate assets.
+Perpetual Guardian charges a scale commission, based on the value of the estate assets.